 When mud or sand have swallowed the road, the only way to stay out of trouble is to keep moving.
-This is where the highly controllable driven front axle in the Volvo FMX is hard to beat.
-And even harder to beat now that it is completely redesigned to increase ground clearance and give the truck a real off-road approach angle.
+This is where the driven front axle in the Volvo FMX is hard to beat.
+And even harder to beat now that it’s equipped with the new Automatic Traction Control (ATC), a clever feature that automatically engages the front axle when it’s needed.

 It’s hard to believe the construction segment manager in his clean white shirt has just come home from a mud bath in Brazil.
-Until he starts talking about the new 8×6 and the redesigned front axle.
+Until he starts talking about the benefits of the new automatic all-wheel drive

 Steeper hills and deeper ditches